Internet of things (IoT) devices are proliferating rapidly—By 2025, 75.44 billion IoT devices will be installed

 Smart building monitoring

-Sudden natural disasters, as well as consistent environmental change, can create a considerable risk to buildings and infrastructure, potentially costing lives.
-Using data gathered from IoT devices and IoT data analysis, changes can be tracked in important metrics over time, such as tremors that may otherwise have gone unnoticed, moisture levels in walls, or deterioration in brickwork or plaster.
-Collating this data and using IoT data analytics can monitor structural health and predict necessary remediation work.
+Natural disasters and consistent environmental change can create a considerable risk to buildings and infrastructure, and potentially cost lives.
+Data gathered from IoT devices and IoT data analysis can track important metrics over time, such as tremors that may otherwise have gone unnoticed, moisture levels in walls, or deterioration in brickwork or plaster.
+This data can monitor structural health, predict issues, and any necessary remediation work.

-Smart grids collect IoT and other data from all energy producers and consumers to create a full picture of energy use across areas ranging from the size of cities to full continents.
-This usage of IoT data analytics then allows all stakeholders to make decisions around the most efficient ways energy can be used, such as lowering prices during peak solar production times, allowing two-way energy flows so users can sell back to the grid, and ensuring energy infrastructure is built in the most effective locations.
+Smart grids create a full picture of energy use across areas ranging from the size of cities to full continents by collecting IoT and other data from energy producers and consumers.
+The IoT data gathered can be analyzed to optimize energy usage and efficiently distribute energy relative to load.
+A more responsive grid is the result, enabling benefits such as lowering prices during peak solar production times, allowing two-way energy flows so users can sell back to the grid, and ensuring energy infrastructure is built in the most effective locations.

 Performing IoT data analytics

-All of these data analytics use cases and many more are of great benefit to businesses around the world.
-It’s no surprise, then, that the market for IoT data management is projected to grow to $147 billion by 2026.
-However, as mentioned before, there are still considerable obstacles to the full utilization of IoT data analytics.
-The biggest of these are the costs and capability to store, process, and analyze the wealth of data that IoT devices produce.
-In addition, there is also increasing regulatory oversight over the IoT data analysis, such as the CCPA in California and GDPR in Europe.
+It’s no surprise that the market for IoT data management is projected to grow to $147 billion by 2026.
+Yet there are obstacles that prevent the full potential of IoT data analytics.
+The huge volumes of data that IoT devices produce leads to increased costs along with the issue of storing, processing and analyzing the data in a timely and efficient manner.
+There is also increasing regulatory oversight, privacy and protection over the IoT data analysis, such as the CCPA in California and GDPR and the upcoming EU Digital Services Act.